sgord512/Starlings/README.md

 - Get some analytics in place.
-- Figure out some way of working email subscriptions into the mix
+- Figure out some way of working email subscriptions into the mix I'm going to use MailChimp I think, though I should look into the options listed at stackparts.com
 - Figure out how I am going to serve everything

 server: